 Carla Blowey invites the bereaved to recognize their own dreams as a valuable tool for healing grief and reconciling the death of their loved ones.
 Carla offers the bereaved an opportunity to see beyond the illusions of death and grief, bringing their dreams and their loved ones, and ultimately themselves into the light.

 In simple terms, Carla explains that dreams of the bereaved often mirror their own grief journey in memories, metaphors, and symbols, pointing to issues and hidden agendas blocking the path to acceptance and reconciliation.
 In addition, the bereaved commonly experience "dream visits" with their deceased children and deceased loved ones and friends, offering the bereaved assurance of their loved one's continued existence.

-LENGTH: One to three hour - customized for your group.
+LENGTH: One to three hours - customized for your group.
 One hour program is a presentation.
-Two and three hour programs include group exercise.
+Two and three hour programs include group exercises.